rackerlabs/support-how-to/content/rackconnect/introducing-rackconnect-v20.md

 **Applies to:** RackConnect v2.0

+**Important**: The beginning of each RackConnect article now includes an **Applies to** label to indicate whether the contents apply to RackConnect v3.0, RackConnect v2.0, or both.

 **Note:** This article is a high-level overview of RackConnect v2.0.
-For more technical information about RackConnect, see [Requirements for implementing RackConnect v2.0](/how-to/rackconnect-v20-requirements).
+For more technical information about RackConnect, see [RackConnect v2.0 requirements](/how-to/rackconnect-v20-requirements).

 RackConnect gives you the freedom to choose the best platform for your applications by unifying the breadth of the Rackspace portfolio into a